-This pamphlet, based on New York law, is intended to inform, not advise.
+This 2015 pamphlet, prepared by Hon.
+Gerald Lebovits and Jennifer Addonizio Rozen, Esq. and based on New York law, is intended to inform, not advise.
 No one should try to interpret or apply any law without an attorney's help.
-Produced by the New York State Bar Association in cooperation with the Real Property Law Section.
+Produced by the New York State Bar Association.